emanuelmaus/KeepSmiling/README.md

 ## Motivation

-Motivation for this project was to make everyone smile on photos.
-As it is the nature of group photos, that not all persons shown smile at the same time, we used Generative Adverisal Networks to transform non-smiling faces to smiling one in a post-processing step.
-Thereby, we tested different neural network setups and did various experiments on the trained networks to fulfill this ambitions.
+The motivation for this project was to make everyone smile in photos.
+As it is common for group photos to have individuals who are not smiling, we used Generative Adversarial Networks (GANs) to transform non-smiling faces into smiling ones in a post-processing step.
+To achieve this, we tested different neural network setups and conducted various experiments on the trained networks.

 |  ![Project introduction](docs/images/motivation.png) |
 |:------------------------------------------------------------------------------------------:|